 Several energy and efficiency retrofit projects have been completed since 2007 including most notably the Echo Centre/Aquatic Centre, Fire Hall, City Hall and the Multiplex.
-As of the end of 2013 reductions of 435 tonnes of GHG reductions have been realized through facility upgrades.
-GHG emissions have been reduced by 46% at the Echo Centre/Aquatic Centre; by 29% at the Fire Hall; by 33% at City Hall; and by 12% at the Multiplex.
+As of the end of 2014 reductions of 500 tonnes of GHG reductions have been realized through facility upgrades.
+GHG emissions have been reduced by 30% at the Echo Centre/Aquatic Centre; by 40% at the Fire Hall and at City Hall; and by 16% at the Multiplex.

 Energy Plans developed to support HVAC upgrades for City facilities are attached in Appendix 5.
-Funding for facility upgrades completed and those proposed in our current 5 year plan come from Federal Gas Tax Transfer revenues.
+Funding for facility upgrades completed and those proposed in our current 5 year plan come primarily from Federal Gas Tax Transfer revenues.

-3.2 Fleet Modifications and Upgrades
+Fleet Modifications and Upgrades